There is a little known secret that has a huge bearing on how successful we become. And the secret is this…

 According to Gottman, when these behaviours dominate a relationship, the chances of that relationship being a successful and positive one are very remote.

-I’ve developed a Relationships of Trust model which is based on the work of both Stephen Covey and John Gottman.
+I’ve developed a Relationship Bank Account model which is based on the work of both Stephen Covey and John Gottman.
 And, by applying this model, partners and teams can develop stronger, more effective relationships.

 Here is the model.